DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 Use Ahrefs Site Explorer's anchor analysis.
 The DR/UR scoring is incidental; the value sits in the anchor distribution view.
 The framework for evaluating anchors lives in our anchor text guide.

-Reporting to Non-Technical Stakeholders
+Reporting To Non-Technical Stakeholders

 Use DR because it is the metric the client probably already knows.
 Switching them to UR requires education time that does not always pay back.